bem/bem-core/common.docs/bemhtml-cache-experimental/bemhtml-cache-experimental.en.md

 ## Links

-After this declaration BEMJSON entry's and all of it's subentries' (subtrees) html contents will be stored in/fetched from cache on each render request.
+After this declaration BEMJSON entry and all of it's subentries (subtrees) html contents will be stored in/fetched from cache on each render request.
 Surely this can't be good for all cases, and instead of caching specific parts of BEMJSON tree you can on the contrary cache only common parts, while leaving